-Projects bring together individuals with various levels of experiences from different sectors.
-Each team member will have their own approach to project setup, methodologies, documentation, reporting and so on.
+Projects bring together individuals with various levels of experience from different sectors.
+Each team member will have their own approach to project setup, methodologies, documentation, reporting, and so on.
 Additionally, your management style can create friction within the team.

 Poor communication is at the root of many failed projects, so it is little surprise that communication leads to team conflict.
 Without a communication plan, team members quickly become confused about their work, priority tasks, and the overall purpose of the project.

 Differences in individual communication style also cause tension; some team members may like to record every detail using email whilst others may prefer a quick catch-up as needed.

 Problems quickly arise when team members do not know what they should be doing and how their work impacts others.
 The blame-game often starts if a key task is overlooked or delayed because no-one knew who owned the requirement.

 Too much or too little engagement, frequent change requests, lack of internal buy-in – stakeholders can support or disrupt your project in many ways!

 Projects are notoriously difficult to resource, leading to competition within teams and between departments.
 This problem is even more troublesome in organizations that plan projects by department or without a centralized view of all projects across all teams.

 6. Underperforming team members

 Tensions will arise if some team members are not pulling their weight.